 Document Currently Under Review

-This policy covers four distinct types of consultancy:
+This policy covers three distinct types of consultancy:

 - General Consultancy

 - University Consultancy